 Employer-Specific Work Permit

-An employer-specific work permit, also called a closed work permit, allows foreign nationals to work for one approved Canadian employer.
-The permit clearly states the employer’s name, work location, and employment period.
-Workers cannot change employers without applying for a new permit or authorization.
+An employer-specific work permit, sometimes referred to as a closed work permit, allows a foreign national to work for a specific Canadian employer under the conditions listed on the permit.
+The document may state the employer's name, work location, occupation, and employment period.
+Workers generally cannot change employers without obtaining the required authorization or applying for a new work permit.

 Special Work Permits

-- Working Holiday Visa Canada: The International Experience Canada (IEC) program allows eligible young adults to work and travel in Canada temporarily.
+- Working Holiday Visa Canada: The International Experience Canada (IEC) program allows eligible young adults from participating countries and territories to travel and work in Canada temporarily.
+Depending on the IEC category, participants may receive an open work permit.

-- Trade Agreement Work Permits: Canada provides work permits through agreements such as CUSMA, CETA, and CPTPP.
-These permits simplify entry for eligible professionals and business visitors.
+- Trade Agreement Work Permits: Canada provides work permit options through agreements such as CUSMA, CETA, and CPTPP.
+Eligible professionals, traders, investors, and other workers may benefit from provisions that facilitate temporary entry and work in Canada.

-- Post-Graduation Work Permit (PGWP): International students who graduate from eligible Canadian institutions may qualify for an open work permit after completing their studies.
+- Post-Graduation Work Permit (PGWP): Eligible international students who graduate from qualifying Canadian institutions and programs may qualify for a PGWP.
+This open work permit can provide an opportunity to gain Canadian work experience after graduation.

 Seasonal Agricultural Worker Program

-The Seasonal Agricultural Worker Program (SAWP) helps Canadian farms hire temporary foreign workers when labour shortages occur.
-Workers under this program usually perform seasonal farming and agricultural duties.
-The program supports Canada’s agricultural industry while creating temporary employment opportunities.
+The Seasonal Agricultural Worker Program (SAWP) helps Canadian farms hire temporary foreign workers when eligible labour needs cannot be met locally.
+Workers under this program generally perform seasonal agricultural duties for approved Canadian employers.
+The program supports Canada's agricultural sector while providing temporary employment opportunities to eligible workers.

 New Co-op Work Permit Updates for International Students

-As of April 1, 2026, post-secondary international students no longer need a co-op work permit for mandatory student work placements.
-This update applies to co-op placements, internships, and similar educational work experiences.
-The new policy simplifies the process for eligible international students studying in Canada.
+As of April 1, 2026, eligible international students at the post-secondary level no longer need a separate co-op work permit for mandatory student work placements.
+This change applies to eligible co-op placements, internships, and similar educational work experiences and simplifies the authorization process for qualifying students.

-Students who already hold valid co-op work permits may continue using them until the permit expires.
-Existing permits remain valid for their full duration.
-However, new eligible students may complete work placements without applying for separate co-op authorization.
+Students who already hold valid co-op work permits may continue using them until the permits expire.
+New eligible students can complete qualifying mandatory work placements without applying for a separate co-op work permit, provided they meet the applicable requirements.

-The Canadian work permit application process depends on the permit category and applicant situation.
-However, most applicants follow similar general steps.
+The Canada work permit application process depends on the type of permit and the applicant's circumstances.
+However, many applicants follow a similar series of steps when preparing and submitting an application.

 -

-Determine whether you need a Canadian work permit based on your travel purpose and immigration category.
+Determine whether you need a Canada work permit based on your intended activities and immigration category.

 -